Homestays: two views on whether they work for business

 24 August 2017

-Is it better to stay in a hotel, or choose the individuality and variety of peer-to-peer homestay accommodation?
+Better to stay in a hotel, or choose the individuality of a peer-to-peer homestay?
 Two industry experts share their views.

 Homestay providers, such as Airbnb and Onefinestay, give visitors the chance to stay in the homes of others across the world.
 These so-called peer-to-peer (or sharing economy) providers have long been predicted to shake up the business travel market.
 Here, two industry insiders share their views on how homestays measure up to traditional hotel accommodation.